 tl;dv

-3. tl;dv will then join meetings that match your auto-record settings via your calendar.
+3. tl;dv will automatically join and record matching meetings via your connected calendar.

-• When you join via mobile, you will not see the tl;dv note-taking interface during your meeting.
+• When joining via mobile, you won’t see the tl;dv note-taking interface live during the call (the AI handles transcription, summaries, and highlights in the background).

-• The meeting host still needs to accept tl;dv to join your call.
+• The meeting host may still need to approve tl;dv joining the call.

 Other Methods